mottjes/minishell/README.md

     - `env` with no options or arguments
     - `exit` with no options

-For more detail: The subject pdf is inside of the project folder.
+For more detail read the [subject.pdf](https://github.com/mottjes/minishell/en.subject.pdf)

 ### Installation

 Follow these steps to set up and run Minishell on your system:

+#### Requirements:

+    - GCC / CLANG Compiler
+    - GNU Make
+    - GNU Readline library

 1. **Clone the Repository**: